atharvacc/c2GAN/README.md

 ![liver_whole_slide](images/logo.png)

-CycleGAN, as one of the most enlightening and startling strategy for neural network training, promises to perform a significant function in data-driven computational microscopy, including virtual staining, isotropic restoration, denosing, segmentation etc. We hope that this method will help the utilizer of microscope.
+Cycle-consistent generative adversarial networks (**CycleGAN**), as one of the most enlightening and startling strategy for neural network training, promises to provide an unsupervised learning method for deep-learning-based computational microscopy.
+By imposing addition structural constraint, CCGAN can complete pixel-wise regression tasks including image restoration,  whole-slide histopathological coloration, and virtual cell staining *etc.*.

+CCGAN needs no pre-aligned training pairs.
+The laborious work of image acquisition, labeling, and registration can be spared.
+We release our source code here and hope that our work can be reproduced and offer new possibilities for unsupervised image-to-image transformation the field of microscopy.
+For more information and technical support please follow the update

 For more information please follow [this link][media.au.tsinghua.edu.cn].

 ## CCGAN model